Download Careers360 App

 Composition of Bacterial Cell Wall: Overview, Topics, Structure

-The bacterial cell wall is a firm, protective layer outside the cell membrane, essential for maintaining the bacterium's shape and providing defence against environmental stress.
+The bacterial cell wall is a firm, protective layer outside the cell wall, essential for maintaining the bacterium's shape and providing defence against environmental stress.
 The composition of the bacterial cell wall is primarily made up of peptidoglycan, a polymer that provides strength to the structure.
+Gram-positive bacteria have a thick peptidoglycan layer and teichoic acids, while gram-negative bacteria feature a thinner peptidoglycan layer, an outer membrane, and lipopolysaccharides that contribute to antibiotic resistance.

 Also Read: